The Canadian legal system has betrayed me.

 If I’d been poisoned by the medication and doctors were able to identify the cause and effects of that affliction as a result of this company’s product, would the LP respond with “Ooops!
 Sorry it caused you difficulty, but there’s nothing we can do.
 We’ve trained our teams to use better hygiene practices.”?

-I sent a strongly-worded email to Broken Coast and their response was the same.
+I sent a strongly-worded email to BSC and their response was the same.

 The words on their website were lies.
 They couldn’t care less about me or upholding their commitment to privacy; they only cared about how much money they could make off of my illness and the medication I needed for it.